thoughtspot/thoughtspot.github.io/_complex-search/aggregation-formulas.md

 * `contains`
 * `if...then...else`

-Aggregation formulas combine rows together and returns a single result for a group of rows.
-Aggregation formulas use functions, some examples of functions you find in aggregation formulas are:
+Aggregation formulas combine rows together and return a single result for a group of rows.
+Some examples of functions you find in aggregation formulas are:

 * `average`
 * `cumulative_sum`